200 Ferris Drive

 Job opportunities are expected to be very good, especially for those with a bachelor’s degree and national registration.

 Each year 24 students are admitted to the associate degree program in Big Rapids that starts the following Summer semester.
-Ten students are admitted to the associate degree program in Grand Rapids every two years (odd years) to start the following Fall semester.
 Students apply to the professional sequence between January 15 and January 30 prior to admission.
 The professional sequence of the associate degree program in Big Rapids is scheduled year around for 5 consecutive semesters including summers, and 6 consecutive semesters of afternoon/evening courses for Grand Rapids.